-Ask any entrepreneur why they left the corporate world and this is what they’ll tell you.
+Ask any entrepreneur why they left their corporate life behind and they’ll normally tell you one of three things:

-They wanted to leave the shackles of working a 9-5 job and focus on something that gives them as much as they give to it.
+They wanted to be free from the shackles of their 9-5 job.
+Focusing on doing what they really enjoy and excel at.
+Something that gives them back just as much as they put in.

-And it’s exactly how I felt when I left my corporate gig in early 2015.
+And that’s exactly how I felt when I left my corporate position in early 2015.

 Starry-eyed with a head full of dreams, I started on my entrepreneurial journey with expectations of how this new life would be: